 Interpretation: This Perkins measure examines the completion rate of part-time, first-time-in-college technical students who are subject to remediation.
 The measure reports the number of students who complete a degree or certificate or transfer within seven years of entering SPC.
 Data for this measure are collected and reported by the THECB.
-The college's graduation/transfer rate for part-time students was 31% for the 1995 cohort and 28% for the 1996 cohort.
-Data for the 1998 cohort had not been reported at the time this report was prepared.
-The reported measures are above the 15% benchmark.
+The college's graduation/transfer rate for part-time students was 31% for the 1995 cohort, 28% for the 1996 cohort and 34% for the 1998 cohort.
+The reported measures are above the 15% benchmark and compares favorably with the statewide rate of 36% for the 1998 cohort.
 The standard is met.
+Beginning with the 2006-07 program year, developmental education of technical students will no longer be an outcome factor in reporting graduation/transfer rates.

-B-2.5 The total number of degrees awarded by the college in a given year shall compare favorably with peer institutions such that the college's regional ranking on this measure shall not be more than two positions less than its regional ranking for enrollment.
+The total number of degrees awarded by the college in a given year shall compare favorably with peer institutions such that the college's regional ranking on this measure shall not be more than two positions less than its regional ranking for enrollment.